top of page

 U.S. and China Certified

-Donations to Give2Asia are received in China by Guangdong Harmony Community Foundation, certified by the U.S. to be the equivalent of a 501c3 organization in China, a requirement for tax benefit eligibility in the U.S.
+Donations to Give2Asia are received in China by Guangdong Harmony Community Foundation, certified in the U.S. to be the equivalent of a 501c3 non-profit organization in China, a requirement for tax benefit eligibility in the U.S.

 Accountability